pyrielt/3DWarpGame/README.md

 - Left-Click on a surface: Warp to surface
 - R: Reset the current level

+## How to run
+- On Windows: run the shortcut called `3D Warp Game`.

 ## 🪲 Known bugs
 - If you close the game early, it'll just assume you instantly cleared every level.
 - If you look straight upwards, the camera will spin very fast.